ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

     - it's up to higher layers to add "message" semantics, versus UDP is a datagram protocol and reciever sees the whole message
 - max size of a packet is 64K
 ### UDP
-- conectionless - no handshakes to establish a connection
-    - being connectionless it can broadcast/multicast
+- conectionless - no handshakes to establish a connection - being connectionless it can broadcast/multicast
+- used by DNS, NTP, DHCP protocols
+- "connected" sockets - 4-tuple sourceIP/port+destIP/port, "unconnected" sockets are 2-tuple bindIP/port
+    - servers usually bind and use unconnected sockets
 - no ackknowlegements of packets, so delivery not gauranteed, and order is not gauranteed
     - if you send UDP packet to IP host that's not listening to the port, it will just drop it
     - if u send to a bogus IP, prolly some network downstream will send a ICMP "Destination Unreachable" message